apollographql/docs/README.md

 - Ignore production builds (these are handled by Zapier).
 - Set the Node.js version to 16 (and NPM v8)
 - Ignore deploy previews without any docs changes
-- Run the preview script to build a deploy preview
+- Run a sequence of commands to build a deploy preview based on content from the OSS repo
+- Set the publish directory to the built site

 If your docset [manages multiple versions](#managing-versions), please make sure you've configured your version branches as [branch deploys](https://docs.netlify.com/site-deploys/overview/#branch-deploy-controls) in the Netlify UI.
 This will ensure that deploy previews get built for PRs based on either the default branch or a version branch.